Design & Technology

 Cross-Curricular Opportunities

 Our children enjoy the cross-curricular approach to their learning, and DT learning opportunities often complement other areas of the curriculum.
-Using the whole school Big Ideas (for example ‘Fragile Earth’) incorporated a number of activities linked to the environment (such as designing ways of reusing recyclable items) and these DT projects dovetailed with other subjects such as science, art & design and PSHE.
+Using the whole school Big Ideas (for example ‘Out of this World’) incorporated a number of activities linked to the environment (such as designing ways of reusing recyclable items) and these DT projects dovetailed with other subjects such as science, art & design and PSHE.

 Recording work